 When the Corporation identifies and selects candidates for director or executive officer positions, it considers not only the qualifications, personal qualities, business background and experience of the candidates but also the composition of the group of nominees, to best bring together a selection of candidates that will allow the Corporation to best achieve the optimal results.
-The Corporation has passed a policy supporting and promoting diversity.
+The Corporation has passed a policy supporting and promoting diversity, which notes the process for identifying and nominating women directors.
 The Corporation is aware of the benefits of diversity, both on the Board and at the executive level, and therefore values and considers diversity, including, without limitation, diversity of experience, perspective, education, race, gender and national origin, as one among the many factors taken into consideration during the search process to fill board positions or leadership roles within the Corporation.
 As such, the Corporation has not adopted targets in respect of women on the Board or in executive officer positions.
-In the future, however, the Board intends to consider whether it should adopt specific policies and practices regarding the representation of women on the Board and in executive positions, but it does not feel that targets necessarily result in the identification and selection of the best candidates.

-As of May 1, 2020, two (2) of six (6) members of the non-executive Board of Directors are women (33%) and two (2) out of nine (9) of the executive officers are women (22%).
+As of March 23, 2022, three (3) of seven (7) members of the non-executive Board of Directors are women (43%) and three (3) out of eleven (11) of the executive officers are women (27%).